Iowa State dominates second half, rolls past Texas 30-7 - WHIZ News

 Hudson Card replaced Thompson late in the first quarter, completing 14 of 23 for 101 yards and a touchdown.

-Both offenses came into the game averaging more than 32 points a game, but defenses ruled early.
+Both offenses came into the game averaging more than 32 points, but defenses ruled early.

 Isheem Young’s fumble recovery in the opening moments set up Iowa State kicker Andrew Mevis for a 24-yard field goal.